fkie/field_test_tool/README.md

 ```bash
 roslaunch ftt_ros_interface ros2api.launch <args>
 ```
-The launched ROS node will subscribe to the topics configured in the launchfile arguments (explained below) and additionally offer a debug topic for downloading the images stored in the database:
+The launched ROS node will subscribe to the topics configured in the launchfile arguments (explained below) and additionally offer two debug topics for downloading the images and map stored in the database:
 - /download_image
+- /download_map

-It takes a message of type std_msgs/Int32.
-Its value being the segment ID.
+Both take a message of type std_msgs/Int32.
+For images it expects the segment ID and for the map, the test event ID.

 ### **FTT web GUI**